 As a litthe bonus.
 TIP TIG typically delivers 100 - 400% more GTAW weld per/hr, and with superior weld / part quality than possible with GTAW.

-It's nice to use one hand.
+It's nice to use one hand and have

-Reduced concern for Stainless Weld FUMES?
+reduced concerns for those Stainless Weld FUMES?

 WHO BENEFITS FROM WELD REWORK ON COSTLY ALLOY PARTS?

 Austenitic - Martensitic - Ferritic Stainless Steels: None of the following weld processes, regular TIG - Pulsed MIG - Plasma or Flux Cored can consistently provide the weld quality that can be attaines with TIP TIG.
 A ten minute demo will prove that when welding chrome nickel alloys, TIP TIG will always produce the lowest possible weld heat input, the least weld distortion, the lowest oxidation, the best weld fusion and the lowest porosity potential.